Anti-Scam Guide: Protect Your Wallet and Your Peace of Mind

 Table: Your Online Security Checklist

-Safety Tip | Why It's Important | Quick Action |
+| Safety Tip | Why is it important? | Quick Action |

-Be Wary of Unrealistic Offers | Scammers use exaggerated promises to lure victims. | If it sounds too good to be true, ignore it. |
+| Be wary of unrealistic offers. | Scammers use exaggerated promises to lure victims. | If it seems too good to be true, ignore it. |

-Check the Message Source | Scammers impersonate companies to steal your data. | Don't click on links.
-Check the sender and URL.
-Call the official contact. |
+| Check the Message Source | Scammers impersonate companies to steal your data. | Don't click on links.
+Check the sender and the URL.
+Call the official contact number. |

-Never Pay to Get Paid | Legitimate companies do not ask for money to release prizes or jobs. | Refuse any request for advance payment to "earn" something. |
+| Never Pay to Receive | Legitimate companies don't ask for money to give out awards or jobs. | Refuse any request for upfront payment in order to "earn" something. |

-Use Strong and Unique Passwords | Weak passwords are open doors for hackers. | Create long, complex passwords.
+| Use Strong and Unique Passwords | Weak passwords are open doors for hackers. | Create long and complex passwords.
 Use a password manager.
 Change them regularly. |

-Protect Your Personal Data | Your data is valuable to scammers. | Never share sensitive information with strangers.
-Banks and governments don't ask for it over the phone. |
+| Protect Your Personal Data | Your data is valuable to scammers. | Never share sensitive information with strangers.
+Banks and the government don't ask for it over the phone. |

-Keep Software Updated | Updates fix security flaws. | Keep your operating system, browser, and antivirus up to date. |
+| Keep your software updated. | Updates fix security flaws. | Keep your operating system, browser, and antivirus software up to date. |

-Use Reliable Antivirus | Protects against malware and viruses. | Install and maintain a good antivirus from a legitimate source. |
+| Use Reliable Antivirus | Protects against malware and viruses. | Install and maintain a good antivirus program from a legitimate source. |

-Beware of Remote Access | Giving control to strangers can compromise your device. | Never allow someone you don't know to control your computer remotely. |
+| Beware of Remote Access | Giving control to strangers can compromise your device. | Never allow someone you don't know to remotely control your computer. |

-Conclusion: Together, Safer on the Internet!
+Conclusion: Together, Safer Online!